littleonetwo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It is the Document Object Model, it's basically our interface to webpages, it allows us to read and manipulate the the pages and styles.

 2. What is an event?

+Basically it is things that can happen to elements in a page so like hovering and clicking and things like that.

 3. What is an event listener?

+it is a way for us the creator to detect events and then create reactions

 4. Why would we convert a NodeList into an Array?

+it allows us to use the Array functions to manipulate your nodelist easier

 5. What is a component?

+it is reuseable custom elements created to automate building of certain parts of your pages.

 ### Git Set up